 The key to a better vocabulary is regular practice and progress.
 Maybe you can’t learn a hundred new words a day, but you can learn one or two a day, totaling thousands of new words over the years.

-17 Responses to “How to Improve Your Vocabulary Steadily”
+17 thoughts on “How to Improve Your Vocabulary Steadily”

 I recommend using Google for quick searching word meanings or definitions by using “define:” before the word